Ultralong-distance quantum correlations in three-terminal Josephson junctions: Physical picture

-Now, we consider the higher-order process of the ultralong-distance Floquet-Tomasch octets having $\sin(2\varphi_q)$ sensitivity and range limited by $l_\varphi$.
+Finally, we consider the higher-order process of the ultralong-distance Floquet-Tomasch octets having $\sin(2\varphi_q)$-sensitivity and range limited by $l_\varphi$.
 Figure~\ref{fig:octets} shows the corresponding diagram, see also figure~\ref{fig:device}d.
-Two nonlocal and two local hole-electron conversions are involved: (i) Nonlocally from $D_x$ to $D_{x'}$ and from $D_{x'}$ to $D_x$ through $S_c$, and (ii) Locally between each $S_a$ and $S_b$, the $D_x$ and $D_{x'}$ quantum dots and $S_c$.
-Overall, the resulting $\sin(2\varphi_q)$-sensitive octet current appears if the distance $R_0$ between the remote $S_a$-$D_x$-$S_b$ and $S_c$-$D_{x'}$-$S_b$ junctions reaches the ultralong $R_0 \sim l_\varphi$, such that $l_\varphi\gg\xi_0$.
+Two nonlocal and two local hole-electron conversions are involved: (i) Nonlocally from $D_x$ to $D_{x'}$ and from $D_{x'}$ to $D_x$ across $S_c$, and (ii) Locally between each $S_a$ and $S_b$, the $D_x$ and $D_{x'}$ quantum dots and $S_c$.
+Overall, the resulting $\sin(2\varphi_q)$-sensitive octet current appears if the distance $R_0$ between the remote $S_a$-$D_x$-$S_b$ and $S_c$-$D_{x'}$-$S_b$ junctions reaches $R_0 \sim l_\varphi$, such that $l_\varphi\gg\xi_{ball}(0)$.
 We conclude that figure~\ref{fig:octets} provides microscopic picture for the proposed ultralong-distance Floquet-Tomasch octets as an eight-fermion cluster originating from four Cooper pairs, see also figure~\ref{fig:device}d.

-This physical picture for the ultralong-distance octets suggests cross-over as $R_0$ increases from below to above $\xi_0$, {\it i.e.} from ``the dominant $\sin \varphi_q$ of the Floquet-Andreev quartets over $\xi_0$'' to ``the dominant $\sin(2\varphi_q)$ of the ultralong-distance Floquet-Tomasch octets over $l_\varphi$''.
+This physical picture suggests cross-over as $R_0$ increases from below to above $\xi_{ball}(0)$, {\it i.e.} from ``the dominant $\sin \varphi_q$ of the Floquet-Andreev quartets over $\xi_{ball}(0)$'' to ``the dominant $\sin(2\varphi_q)$ of the ultralong-distance Floquet-Tomasch octets over $l_\varphi$''. {A cross-over to the higher-order-$n$ clusters of Cooper pairs is expected as the voltage values is reduced below $\Delta/2n$ (with $n$ an integer).}

-This crosss-over from the Andreev quartets to ultralong-distance Floquet-Tomasch octets is put to the test of the numerical calculations in section~\ref{sec:numerical-results}.
-The lower voltage values $\Delta/2n$ are expected to result in the higher-order clusters of Cooper pairs, and in the $\sin(n \varphi_q)$ harmonics, with $n$ an integer.
+{We proceed further with the models and methods in section~\ref{sec:model-and-methods}, next with the analytical results in section~\ref{sec:reduction-0D} and finally the theory is put to the test of the numerical calculations in section~\ref{sec:numerical-results}.}